MakeSchool-Tutorials/Makestagram-Swift-V3/P06-Adding-Authentication/content.md

 ![Enabled Email Provider](assets/enabled_email.png)

+Now that we've enabled our Email/Password provider, we can switch back to Xcode to continue implementing authentication.

 ## Using FirebaseUI's AuthViewController

 Within FirebaseUI, we'll be using the AuthViewController.
 To implement the `AuthViewController`, we'll need to